TOP 5 VIRTUAL DESTINATIONS:

 #5 Ghana, Africa

 In Wonders Literature Anthology “One Hen”, students found themselves in a small village in the Ashanti region.
 The villagers do not have a lot to eat or very much money, but they do have a good idea.
 They pool their savings, giving each family an opportunity to borrow all of the savings to buy something important.
 Kojo’s big idea – One Hen to lay eggs for him and his mother to eat and eventually sell at market.
-Kojo’s business grows by steadily.
+Kojo’s business grows by steadily thanks to some amazing tv and billboard advertising.
 Kojo pays it forward by helping a neighbor, Adika realize her dream of owning a mechanical mill to turn grain to flour.

 #4 Montreal, Canada